John Horgan (Irish nationalist): Background

-The son of a Cork solicitor, he was educated at Clongowes Wood College, Co.
-Kildare, before becoming a solicitor in 1902.
+The son of a Cork solicitor, he was educated at Clongowes Wood College, County Kildare, before becoming a solicitor in 1902.
 Through his father, who was Coroner for Cork City and County, he came to know Charles Stewart Parnell after his father nominated Parnell for Cork city in the 1880 general election and acted as his agent until his death.
 Horgan (jn.) supported the Irish Parliamentary Party founded by Parnell, later fostering an allegiance with its leaders, John Redmond and John Dillon.
 He took a close interest in matters relating to the Conradh na Gaeilge.
 Also keen on the arts, he was for many years chairman of the Cork Opera House.
 John Horgan was encouraged in his literary interests by Canon Sheehan of Doneraile.
 During the inquest in Kinsale for the victims of the Lusitania disaster in 1915 he presided as coroner, after which he joined the Coast Patrol service at Millcove near Rosscarbery witnessing the sinking of several cargo vessels during the following years.
 He sat on the board of the Cork Harbour Commission for the unusually long period of forty-nine years.